matiaspsara/matiaspsara/README.md

 - 🤝 Enthusiastic about collaborating on innovative programming projects
 - 📚 Dedicated to continuous learning and self-improvement in the field of software development

-### 🔥 My Activity and Skill Set

-In the time I've spent on GitHub, I have actively contributed to the community.
-Here's an overview of my GitHub activity:

-- ✅ Created 11 public repositories, demonstrating my dedication to sharing my code with others
-- 😄 Uploaded projects written in diverse languages such as Java, JavaScript, HTML, CSS, C, and Shell
-- ✔️ Made a total of 26 commits so far, showcasing my commitment to coding on GitHub
-- 🌟 Developed and contributed to projects with a focus on algorithm optimization and problem-solving

 ### ✨ My Best Projects

 Here are a few of my notable projects: